thuliosenechal/MyRecipe/README.md

 Run login.py

-Change the email and password variable at the beginning of the file defLogin.py (Line 54).
+**Change the email and password variable at the beginning of the file defLogin.py (Lines 54, 55 and 57).**